+With limited horticultural personnel, staff have been forced to perform "triage gardening."
 With limited horticultural personnel, staff have been forced to perform "triage gardening," where the obvious problems get addressed first, then remaining tasks are worked on if/when time permits.
 According to staff, this has resulted in several years of unpruned growth in some areas, where the grounds have been overrun with invasive vegetation, unpruned display plants, bushes and shrubbery, and an ongoing weed problem.
 For example, the bench designed to allow patrons to relax and enjoy the view can hardly be seen as it is overrun by an unpruned juniper shrub.